Evidence review

 ReadHow We Grade GLP-1 Providers: The Verdict Score Explained

-The Verdict Score rates every GLP-1 provider out of 100 on six weighted factors — same rubric for partners and non-partners, and the score is never sold.
+The Verdict Score rates every GLP-1 provider out of 100 on six weighted factors — the same rubric for every provider, and the score is never sold.

 Read